 SHLAA Reference Site Name Parish Site Area(ha) Number of Dwellings Justification for inclusion on Brownfield Register SA137 Station Garage (Skoda), Billingshurst Road Broadbridge Heath 0.9 45 The site was allocated in the Site Specific Land Allocation SSAL document 2007 and is considered suitable for development (Policy AL1).
 The site is located within the built-up area of Broadbridge Heath on the Billingshurst Road.
 The site ownership has changed and the site availability is therefore unknown, but it is considered that the site will be available for development in the longer term and is therefore considered available for development in 11+ years.
 Possible contamination from previous uses would need to be investigated prior to any development coming forward on this site.
-SA138 137 Crawley Road North Horsham 0.17 4 The site was allocated for 21 units in the Site Specific Allocations of Land (2007) SSAL Policy AL1 and is within the built up area of Horsham town meaning it is considered suitable for development.
-A planning application (DC/18/1059) for the change of use of the first floor from office use into 4 no. flats was approved in November 2019 and is under way.
-It is therefore assessed as 0-5 years developable.
-SA139 9-13 Crawley Road North Horsham 0.29 15 The site was allocated for residential development in the 2007 SSAL policy AL1 and is within the built up area of Horsham town meaning it is considered suitable for development.
-An application for 37 dwellings (DC/17/1853) was refused in December 2018.
+SA139 9-13 Crawley Road North Horsham 0.29 15 The site was allocated for residential development in the 2007 SSAL policy AL1 and is within the built-up area of Horsham town meaning it is considered suitable for development.
+An application for 37 dwellings (DC/17/1853) was refused in December 2017 and dismissed on appeal in August 2018.
 It should be noted that the application covers a larger area than the allocation as it also includes 15 Crawley Road.
 SA146 Star Reservoir North Horsham 0.8 32 The site was allocated in the SSAL 2007 for 32 dwellings, Policy AL1.
-Any development on this site would be in the longer term due to the uncertainty over Southern Water's long term intentions for the site and the high costs involved in making the site suitable for development.
+Any development on this site would be in the longer term due to the uncertainty over Southern Water's long-term intentions for the site and the high costs involved in making the site suitable for development.
 The site is therefore assessed as developable in 11+ years.